MartinThoma/MartinThoma.github.io/content/2020-06-21-working-hours.md

 ## TL;DR

-Yes, it is actually possible to get more than 150k EUR per year being a freelancer in Germany.
+Yes, it is actually possible to get more than 150k&nbsp;EUR per year being a freelancer in Germany.
 But I imagine it to be pretty hard.

-Getting 50k EUR per year should not be too hard, though.
+Getting 50k&nbsp;EUR per year should not be too hard, though.